-Student expectations
+8.5 Student expectations

 It is the student's responsibility to catch up on any work missed as a result of an absence.

 It is the student's responsibility to ensure that they have over 90% attendance in all subjects/units.
+Students who miss a SAC due to illness are required to submit a medical certificate excusing the absence

-Arriving late and leaving early
+8.6 Arriving late and leaving early